mohamed-afk420/Robot-Arm/README.md

 This was a project with the purpose to block out your phone while you're working and cover it but, but we didn't finish it yet.

 # Design
-we had multiple designs and changed the shape of lots of things while we were building it together.
+we had multiple designs and changed the shape of lots of things while we were building it together. this is our final product for the design